Corduroy road: Historical uses

 The earliest recorded use of a corduroy road in England was during the Norman attack on Saxon resistance leader Hereward the Wake who had taken refuge in the marshes on the Isle of Ely.
 Two contemporary sources say that the Normans built a corduroy road one mile long to try to reach him in 1071 but eventually succeeded in their attack using treachery.

 Corduroy roads were used extensively in the American Civil War between Shiloh and Corinth after the Battle of Shiloh, and in Sherman's march through the Carolinas.

-In the Pacific Northwest roads built of spaced logs similar to widely spaced "army track" were the mainstay of local logging practices and were called skid roads.
+In the Pacific Northwest, roads built of spaced logs similar to widely spaced "army track" were the mainstay of local logging practices and were called skid roads.
 Two of these, respectively on the outskirts of the mill towns of Seattle and Vancouver, which had become concentrations of bars and logger's slums, were the origin of the more widespread meaning of "skid road" and its derivative skid row, referring to a poor area.

-The Hull's Trace is a military road, built at the beginning of the War of 1812, running from Urbana, Ohio, to Detroit of which a part was a corduroy road.
-This segment, the only known extant portion of the Trace, contains the remains of the corduroy road segment.
-It is located in Brownstown, Michigan.
-It is on public display at the River Raisin National Battlefield Park.
+Hull's Trace North Huron River Corduroy Segment is a section of corduroy road in Brownstown, Michigan that is on public display at the River Raisin National Battlefield Park.
+This segment is the only known extant portion of Hull's Trace, a military road that was built at the beginning of the War of 1812 from Urbana, Ohio, to Detroit.

 By the early 1800s, a corduroy road had been built along what is now King Street in Waterloo, Ontario in Canada; its remains were unearthed under the roadway in 2016.
 The road was probably built by Mennonite settlers between the late 1790s and 1816.
 A historian explained that the road had been built for access to a mill but was also "one of the first roads cut through (the woods) so people could start settling the area".